-On the bright side, the site is well-regulated and secure and the graphics and information provided is thorough and useful.
-Results are updated with great efficiency.
+On the bright side, the site is well-regulated and secure, and the graphics and information provided are thorough and useful.
+Results are updated with high efficiency.
 The site allows people to play as an individual or join a syndicate.
-This theoretically increases your changes of winning.
-Weekly prizes always exceed £1 million and the rollover has even reached £14 million.
+This theoretically increases your chances of winning.
+Weekly prizes always exceed £1 million, and the rollover has even reached £14 million.

 National-lottery.co.uk’s Charity Side

 The 28p from every £1 spent on a lottery ticket goes to a variety of charitable causes, including promoting local athletes for the Olympic Games.
 A full list can be read on their site.
 Camelot (that’s the owner of this site) aims to “maximize returns to society in the most efficient and responsible way” It’s not just the 28p that this involves but also the 12% lottery duty that is paid to the government.
 That means 40% of total sales goes to the greater good!

 We thought that National-lottery.co.uk offers a complete package for UK residents resident in the UK or Isle of Man – and are actually there!
 Theoretically, the more people that play, the bigger the winnings and the more that goes to the charity side.
 Then again, this is UK lotteries for UK residents.